10 Best 4K Monitors 2017 – Buyer’s Guide

 4. Acer XB280HK – Ultra HD Monitor for Gaming

-Acer XB280HK is a great 28inch 4K display bordered by glossy black bezel just like some flagship smartphones.
+Acer XB280HK is an excellent 28-inch 4K display bordered by glossy black bezel just like some flagship smartphones.
 The plastic exterior might not look premium, but it’s quite durable.
 Whereas the magical stand with flexible adjustability options makes it sit anywhere hassle free.

-It’s powered by G-Sync technology to show you the real face of ultra high definition quality along with excellent performance.
-Although there is only a Display port 1.2 input option due to G-Sync and 4K combo, but it shouldn’t be a problem for focused work or gaming sessions.
+It’s powered by G-Sync technology to show you the real face of ultra-high-definition technology along with excellent performance.
+Although there is only a Display port 1.2 input option due to G-Sync and 4K combo, it shouldn’t be a problem for focused work or gaming sessions.

-The TN technology results in only 1ms refresh rate, which is the lowest of all the best 4K new monitors to date.
+The TN technology results in only 1ms refresh rate, which is the lowest of all latest 4K monitors currently available for sale in the market.
 Acer XB280HK is ideal for professional use, whereas gamers might need high-end Nvidia graphic cards for UHD gaming experience.

-TN panels aren’t great at wide or side angle viewing as IPS panels are, but the optimal price tag of $700 makes it shout out loud in 4K hardware world.
+TN panels aren’t great at wide or side angle viewing as IPS panels are, but the optimal price tag makes it stand out from the competition in 4K hardware.

 - G-Sync up to 60Hz with just 1ms response time.